-In Section 3, we reviewed the main factors that, from an economic point of view, should be analyzed in a coordinated effects analysis.
-The main questions to be addressed are whether collusion would be sustainable after the merger, and how the merger contributes to the sustainability of collusion.
+We have reviewed the main factors that, from an economic point of view, should be analyzed in a coordinated effects analysis.
+The main questions to be addressed is whether collusion would be sustainable after the merger, and how the merger contributes to the sustainability of collusion.
 Certain supply factors - such as a small number of symmetric firms, barriers to entry, or multi-market contact - and demand factors - such as demand stability and the existence of regular and frequent orders - contribute to facilitating collusion.
-Also, price transparency on the sellers' side facilitates collusion by allowing firms to monitor each other, just as some pricing or commercial policies that firms might adopt with that purpose (e.g. basing point pricing, RPM, etc.).
-Communication about past conduct also contributes to monitoring - particularly so when it involves disaggregated, individualized, and recent data - while communication about future conduct makes it easier for firms to reach an agreement.
-Corporate and governance structure might add additional sources of concern, as when competitors hold cross-ownership and firms share common directorships.
+Also, price transparency on the sellers' side and communication about past and future conduct make it easier for firms to reach and respect a collusive agreement.
 A merger that takes place in a market already conducive to collusion, is likely to enhance collusion and thus raise concerns over coordinated effects.
 The incidence of some mergers on the likelihood of collusion might be stronger than others: particularly worrisome are those that increase symmetry in markets in which there are already few competitors.
 The assessment of coordinated effects in vertical merger cases points out that vertical integration should raise more concerns when it involves relatively large buyers in markets in which producers have little information regarding retail markets.
+From an applied perspective, the quantification of coordinated effects in merger cases is an area in economics that is not yet fully developed, and while some simple indexes now exist, there is no unanimity about their usefulness.